chadeyrasal/farmers_markets/README.md

 ## Installation

-To install the gem, please type in the below.
+In your terminal, type in the below:

-    $ gem install farmers_markets
+'git clone git@github.com:chadeyrasal/farmers_markets.git'

+Then, to launch the application, type in:
+'ruby bin/farmersmarkets'

 ## Usage